hainegroup/oceanspy/docs/sciserver.rst

 The interactive mode runs on a Virtual Machine with 16 cores shared between multiple users.
 Use it for notebooks that don’t require heavy computations, or to test and design notebooks.

-**For experts**: To install packages that are not available by default on the ``Oceanography image``, open a new terminal, then use the following commands:
+**For experts**: To install packages that are not available by default on the ``Oceanography image``, open a new terminal, then follow these step-by-step instructions:

 1. Activate the Oceanography environment: